-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of KelseyCare Advantage Silver, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of KelseyCare Advantage Silver Community, an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.